On higher Du Bois singularities and $K$-regularity: Introduction

 \section{Introduction}

 Understanding the $\AA^1$-invariance of $K$-groups is a central problem in algebraic $K$-theory.
 A natural way to quantify the failure of $\AA^1$-invariance is by studying the cokernels of the maps

 for all integers $m$ and $r\ge 0$.
 A scheme $X$ is said to be \textit{$K_m$-regular} if the maps $\varphi_{m,r}$ are isomorphisms for all $r\ge 0$.
-It is well known that regular schemes are $K_m$-regular for all $m$.
+It is a theorem of Quillen that regular schemes are $K_m$-regular for all $m$.
 In general, the extent to which $K_m(X)$ fails to be $\AA^1$-invariant provides a measure of the singularities of $X$, and this is captured in the notion of $K$-regularity.

 This paper is devoted to applications of Hodge-theoretic methods to the study of $K$-regularity.
 As an illustration of the kind of results obtained by these methods, we highlight a few consequences, the first one being a numerical characterization of $K_m$-regularity in terms of the \textit{minimal exponent} $\tilde{\alpha}_X$ introduced by Saito \cite{Saito-min-exponent}.
 See e.g. \cite{Popa-lecture-notes}*{Section 3.7} for a nice introduction to this numerical invariant that refines the log canonical threshold of $X$: